fredvs/uoslib/examples/readme_examples.txt

 ____________________________________________

-You may also copy compiled libuoslib.so or uoslib.dll into
+You may also copy compiled libuos.so or libuos.dll into

 /examples/demos/xxxlanguage/